davidqiuhr/gondar/README.md

 We're primarily targeting Windows 10 for compatibility.

 ## Building
-### With docker
+### With package.py
-To build in one step with docker, run:
+To make a build in one step, run:
 ```
 ./package.py
 ```
 `package.py` will handle building everything for you using mxe in a docker container.
 Check out `./Dockerfile` to see how that happens.